64 amazing alcohol-free things to do in Dubai if you're doing sober October

 Indulge in therapy at The Smash Room

 The Smash Room is full of experiences that will unleash an inner beast you didn’t know you had in you.
-From printers, washing machines and crockery to much ‘softer’ bubble wrapping experiences, this Ramadan, this crazy venue is offering 15 per cent off between 1pm to 6pm.
-Alongside this, their Ecstacy and Euphoria packages are also at a 15 per cent discount, allowing you to break glass items, CPU’s and printers.
+From printers, washing machines and crockery to much ‘softer’ bubble wrapping experiences, their Ecstacy and Euphoria packages are also at a 15 per cent discount, allowing you to break glass items, CPU’s and printers.

 Tuck into gorgeous Mexican at Lila Taqueria